 Texas A&M Forest Service (TAMFS): Three Large Air Tankers (LAT) are available in Abilene awaiting deployment to assist in fire control.
 Local and State firefighters continue suppression efforts on several large wildfires burning across the Texas Panhandle.
-Strong winds, dry conditions, and warm temperatures contribute to active fire behavior and growth.
+Intense winds, dry conditions, and warm temperatures contribute to active fire behavior and growth.

-Texas Animal Health Commission (TAHC): TAHC is actively coordinating with state veterinarian offices in New Mexico and Oklahoma to facilitate documenting interstate movement for livestock producers.
+Texas Animal Health Commission (TAHC): On March 8, TAHC will be adding agricultural carcass disposal numbers reported by TX A&M AgriLife Extension.
+TAHC is actively coordinating with state veterinarian offices in New Mexico and Oklahoma to facilitate documenting interstate movement for livestock producers.
 TAHC has begun to distribute animal agriculture focused publications addressing carcass disposal guidance, state, and federal resources, and AgriLife supply point information.

 TAHC is working with AgriLife Extension to incorporate animal agriculture losses from the drop location identified in Pampa and is communicating with the Texas and Southwest Cattle Raisers Association for numbers reported by producers.
-The total animal losses: 6,661.
+The total number of animal losses to date is: 6,860.